Man securing an email in Mailock for Outlook in office

 Understanding the Basics of Email Encryption

-Encryption disguises the contents of your email, transforming messages and attachments into a code that cannot be read by human eyes.
+Encryption disguises the contents of your email, transforming messages and attachments into a code that human eyes can't read.

 Encryption disguises the contents of your email